-French lawmakers first chose to introduce class action into French law 'through the back door' by only adding a small specific chapter to the French Consumer Code (Chapter III, Title II, Book IV, now Book VI since the French Government's Ordinance No. 2016-301 dated 14 March 2016 modified the Consumer Code and the numbering of its articles) and an article to the Judiciary Organisation Code (article L211-15) dedicated to this new kind of action, instead of choosing to create a new part of the French Code of Civil Procedure, consecrating this new type of procedure.
+French lawmakers first chose to introduce class action into French law 'through the back door' by adding only a small specific chapter to the French Consumer Code (Chapter III, Title II, Book IV, now Book VI since the French Government's Ordinance No. 2016-301 dated 14 March 2016 modified the Consumer Code and the numbering of its articles) and an article to the Judiciary Organisation Code (article L211-15) dedicated to this new kind of action, instead of choosing to create a new part of the French Code of Civil Procedure, consecrating this new type of procedure.

-As a consequence of this choice, the scope of the class actions was initially very limited, as the class actions provided for within this whole process were only open to 15 consumer associations approved on a national scale and to the damages resulting from the sales of goods, service supply or anticompetitive practice.
+As a consequence of this choice, the scope of class actions was initially very limited, as the class actions provided for within this whole process were open to only 15 consumer associations approved on a national scale and to the damages resulting from the sales of goods, service supply or anticompetitive practice.

-Things have moved on since the class action was introduced by article 184 of Law No. 2016-41 of 26 January 2016 in the French health system and in the French Health Code (articles L1143-1 to L1143-22, R1143-1 to R1143-14 and R1526-1) and was potentially extended to 486 health userapproved associations.
-Indeed, this law, which was validated by the constitutional council allows the 486 existing health user-approved French associations to take legal action before French courts in health matters.
+Things have moved on since the class action was introduced by article 184 of Law No. 2016-41 of 26 January 2016, in the French health system and in the French Health Code (articles L1143-1 to L1143-22, R1143-1 to R1143-14 and R1526-1) and was potentially extended to 486 health user-approved associations.
+Indeed, this law, which was validated by the constitutional council, allows the 486 existing health user-approved French associations to take legal action before French courts in health matters.
 On 26 September 2016, Decree No. 2016-1249 was introduced implementing Law No. 2016-41 of 26 January 2016.
 Since this decree entered into force, class actions in the health field may be brought before the administrative (articles R1143-1 of the Public Health Code and R 779-11 of the Code of Administrative Justice) and judiciary (civil) courts (article 862-2, 905 and 1575 of the French Code of Civil Procedure).
-Lastly Title V of the Law No. 2016-1547 passed on 18 November 2016 known as the Justice of the XXI Century Law created a common legal framework for the class action proceedings introduced before the French civil or administrative court and extended class actions to three new fields: discrimination, particularly discrimination at work (introducing the articles L 1134-6 to L1134-10 in the Labour Code), data protection (based on article 43ter of Law No. 78-17 of 6 January 1978 known as the Loi Informatique et Liberté) and environmental matters (introducing the article L 142-3-1 in the Environmental Code).
+In 2016, Title V of Law No. 2016-1547 passed on 18 November 2016 known as the Justice of the XXI Century Law, created a common legal framework for the class action proceedings introduced before the French civil or administrative court and extended class actions to three new fields: discrimination (particularly discrimination at work (introducing the articles L 1134-6 to L1134-10 in the Labour Code)), data protection (based on article 43-ter of Law No. 78-17 of 6 January 1978, known as the Loi Informatique et Liberté) and environmental matters (introducing the article L 142-3-1 in the Environmental Code).
 On 6 May 2017, Decree No. 2017-888 was introduced specifying the common procedural base for all these different types of class actions.
+Lastly, articles 25 and 26 of Law No. 2018-493 dated 20 June 2018, concerning data protection, modified the article 43-ter of Law No. 78-17 of 6 January 1978 and adapted it to the EU regulation 2016/679 of 27 April 2016 by extending class actions to the compensation of material and moral damages caused by a controller or a processor after 25 May 2018.